• Home

 Pollen - nectar - For long-tongued bees, bumblebees, Anthophorine bees, and Little Carpenter bees.
 Short- tongued Halictid bees look for pollen.

 Nectar - Ruby-Throated Humming birds Seed - In the fall, seeds look like little hard blueberries.
 They are popular with woodland bird: Robins, Eastern Bluebird, Hermit Thrush and the Veery Deer - Unfortunately, for gardeners, this is a delicacy for white tailed deer.
-For more details on this plant, visit the Illinois Wildflower website
+For more details on Solomon's Seal vist Illinois Wildflower website

 Propagation Notes Solomon's Seal